 2. 3 Immunohistochemistry

+As this study aimed to investigate the long-term impact of maternal SE and L-Carnitine supplement on the offspring, the brains from the offspring at 13 weeks, representing adulthood, were accessed for apoptosis and DNA damage.
 Brain sections at bregma – 1mm (n=4 per group) were deparaffinised and treated with xylene and decreasing graded ethanol to distilled water for hydration.
 The sections were then microwaved for 17 minutes in citrate buffer (pH 9.0) followed by cooling in water bath for 15 minutes for heat-induced epitope retrieval.
 The slides were then quenched with peroxidase (methanol: PBS: H2O = 5:5:2) for 15 minutes at room temperature.

 For Caspase-3 staining, the tissues were blocked with 10% normal horse serum for 30 minutes then incubated with Caspase-3 antibody (1:300, BD Biosciences, Australia) overnight, followed by secondary antibodies (Goat anti-rabbit HRP, 1:200, Vector Laboratories, USA) for 45 minutes.
 Diaminobenzidine solution (K346811, DAKO, USA) was then added and incubated for eight minutes, followed by counterstaining with Harri’s Haematoxylin, dehydration through graded ethanol to xylene, and coverslipped.
 Quantification was performed on 3 slides from each brain blinded to the study groups.
 Positive cells (brown staining) were counted and the results are represented as the percentage of all cells within a given area.